hashicorp/terraform-provider-azurerm/website/docs/r/virtual_desktop_scaling_plan.html.markdown

 * `ramp_up_start_time` - (Required) The time at which Ramp-Up scaling will begin.
 This is also the end-time for the Ramp-Up period.
 The time must be specified in "HH:MM" format.

 * `ramp_up_capacity_threshold_percent` - (Optional) Specify minimum percentage of session host virtual machines to start for ramp-up and peak hours.
-For example, if Minimum percentage of hosts is sepecified as 10% and total number of session hosts in your host pool is 10 , autoscale will ensure a minimum of 1 session host is available to take user connections.
+For example, if Minimum percentage of hosts is specified as 10% and total number of session hosts in your host pool is 10, autoscale will ensure a minimum of 1 session host is available to take user connections.

 * `ramp_up_minimum_hosts_percent` - (Optional) This is the value of percentage of used host pool capacity that will be considered to evaluate whether to turn on/off virtual machines during the ramp-up and peak hours.
 For example, if capacity threshold is specified as 60% and your total host pool capacity is 100 sessions, autoscale will turn on additional session hosts once the host pool exceeds a load of 60 sessions.